-The total annual turnover of the Greek Factoring market grew by 33% and rose to €23.51 billion in 2022, compared to €17.66 billion in 2021.
+The total annual turnover of the Greek Factoring market grew by 5% and rose to € 24.69 billion in 2023, compared to € 23.51 billion in 2022.

-Piraeus Factoring managed to increase the value of its factoring services by 46%, from €3.29 billion in 2021 to €4.79 billion in 2022 and expanded its market share to 20.37% from 18.63%%.
-Loan balances as at 31-12-2022 rose to €708,586, increased by 46% compared to balances as at 31-12-2021, while earnings before tax grew by 60% and rose to €7,023 thousand.
+Piraeus Factoring managed to increase the value of its factoring services by 30%, from €4.79 billion in 2022 to € 6.23 billion in 2023 and expanded its market share to 25.23% from 20.37%%.
+Loan balances as at 31/12/2023 rose to €763,021 thousand, increased by 8% compared to balances as at 31/12/2022.

 The Company is a member of Factors Chain International (FCI) and the Hellenic Factors Association (HFA).
+At the FCI annual conference held in 2024, the Company received the 3rd place in export factoring in the world ranking.

-The main developments that marked the company's course in 2022 include:
+The main developments that marked the company's course in 2023 include:

 - 1.Growth of its client base, expansion of existing partnerships mainly involving financing to SMEs and supporting exports, along with an increased market share and NPLs remaining at particularly low levels. - 2.
-Provision of high-quality services to clients and provision of support to their growth plans. - Development of all types of products (domestic, export & Reverse Factoring).

-- 4. Further development of synergies with customer segments of the parent Bank and especially with Large Enterprises, Commercial Banking and the Agricultural Sector. - 5.
+Provision of high-quality services to clients and provision of support to their growth plans. - 3.
+Development of all types of products (domestic, export & Reverse Factoring). - 4.
+Further development of synergies with customer segments of the parent Bank and especially with Large Enterprises, Commercial Banking and the Agricultural Sector. - 5.
 Integration of various quality improvements in the factoring services IT application (proxima), both as regards the need to meet supervisory/regulatory requirements, and to further optimise and automate customer and buyer risk analyses/assessments, enabling a more accurate identification of business risks and supporting high work volumes and new products in a highly safe environment.